 For those of you who don’t know how a Sikh wedding is, I will tell you that their getting ready starts early in the morning.
 If you are a wedding photographer and aim to shoot Sikh Indian weddings it is mandatory to learn and know every step of the day.
 Further on I will briefly explain my experience and what I’ve learned after shooting many Sikh weddings.

 So, at around 5.30 we had to wake up.
 After a quick shower I grabbed my bag and I jumped in Alexis’s car.
-We had a quick coffee and at around 6.30 I was knocking on D’s door, even he said to me I should be there around 7.
+We had a quick coffee and at around 6.30 I was knocking on D’s door, even though he said to me I should be there around 7.
 I found him excited by what was going to happen and he was almost dressed, ready to arrange and fix his red turban.
 Before going to Gurdwara (the Sikh temple) for the Milni, D received his best friends and family for the Barat (Barat is the term used for groom’s side).
 He was blessed and fed and he also received some gifts.

 After this short procession we left his house.
-On our way to Gurdwara, D, his mother and his best man stopped for prayers at a temple close to their house then we proceed for the Milni.
+On our way to Gurdwara, D, his mother and his best man stopped for prayers at a temple close to their house then we proceeded for the Milni.
 There, me and Alexis joined forces.
 The Milni is the official meeting of both families.
 Key male family members from both sides exchange garlands and greet each other, symbolizing the acceptance of two families into one.
 After the Milni we went for breakfast and I was happy to have some veggie samosas and pakoras along with a cup of tea.
 We were almost ready for the main ceremony.

 Cover your head!
 If you are a woman photographer bring a long scarf with you so you can cover up shoulders and arms if asked or make sure you avoid low-cut tops.
 As a male photographer it is easier as the temple will provide a head covering.
-I normally have a bandana with me, but this time Alexis provided me one and we were more than happy to take a selfie.
+I normally have a bandana with me, but this time Alexis provided me with one and we were more than happy to take a selfie.

 Remove your shoes!
 You will be required to take off your shoes.
 Don’t worry, you won’t lose them.
 Just be sure to put them in a part or side of the designated area you will easily remember.
 Once I forgot where I left my shoes, the bride and groom were ready to leave the temple and I went out without shoes to photograph their exit.

 R & D’s Sikh wedding ceremony was shorter than normal, but very emotional and full of colors.
-While I was happy to get close with my 24 mil, I also enjoyed using the 70-200.
+While I was happy to get close with my 24 mm, I also enjoyed using the 70-200.
 In fact, these two were the only lenses mounted on my two Canons for this wedding day.
-It is good to know that women and men are often seated on opposite sides of the temple and to keep in mind that bridal party and close family make up the first rows.
+It is good to know that women and men are often seated on opposite sides of the temple and to keep in mind that the bridal party and close family make up the first rows.
 As a photographer you may lay on the ground to find different angles and compositions, but have in mind not to point your feet in the direction of the holy scriptures book located in the front.
 I learnt that while I was shooting my first Sikh wedding.

-During the ceremony a lot of emotional moments happen around so make sure your eyes are wide opened: guest and family praying, hugs, sometimes tears, key people will stand straight with folded hands and join in the prayer, the bride and groom will walk in tow around the holy book four times.
+During the ceremony a lot of emotional moments happen around so make sure your eyes are wide open: guests and family praying, hugs, sometimes tears, key people will stand straight with folded hands and join in the prayer, the bride and groom will walk in tow around the holy book four times.
 If you photograph your first Sikh wedding you may not know all the moments and my advice is to shoot everything!
 You may come back home with hundreds of gigs.
 My first one summed around 370 gigs, but I reviewed all the frames later and I learnt a lot about their wedding day key moments.

 Alexis informed me before the wedding day that R & D are looking for real moments and a documentary approach, so I was even more excited as telling the story as it happens is my strongest skill.